By Larry Carley copyright AA1Car.com

 Auto theft is a cancer on modern society.
 In the old days, they hung horse thieves.
 Nowadays, car thieves serve little time behind bars, even if they are caught (which few are).
 Apparently, society does not consider auto theft a serious crime.
 It's glorified in video games and movies, and many people think it is a nonviolent crime.
 Tell that to anybody who has been carjacked.
 I say bring back the noose!

-Almost a million vehicles are stolen every year in the U.S. (956,846 in 2008 according to the FBI).
-Yet only about 12% of these auto thefts result in an arrest.
+Almost a million vehicles a year were stolen in the U.S. in 2008 (956,846 in 2008 according to the FBI).
+Thanks to improved anti-theft measures in new cars and keyless smart fobs, auto thefts have declined by over 30 percent to around 600,000 cars a year (2016).
+Yet few auto thefts result in an arrest.
 The cops can catch speeders and people who turn right on red without coming to a complete stop, but they don't have much luck catching car thieves.

-But there is hope.
-Today's anti-theft systems with coded smart keys make it very difficult if not impossible to hot wire a car.
+There is hope.
+Today's anti-theft systems with coded smart keys and keyless push start fobs make it very difficult if not impossible to hot wire a car.
 So car thieves simply look for older vehicles that do not have as sophisticated anti-theft systems.
 Or, they look for vehicles where the owner has left the keys in the car.
 Or, they stick a gun in your face and carjack you at a stop light or filling station.
 Or, they cruise around in a tow truck with their shopping list and simply snatch your vehicle right out of your driveway or a parking lot often in broad daylight.
+The bad guys always seem to be a step ahead.

-We all pay for auto theft with higher insurance premiums (though auto premiums have supposedly gone down a bit in recent years).
+We all pay for auto theft with higher insurance premiums (though auto premiums have supposedly come down a bit in recent years due to declining theft rates).
 We also pay with more complicated keyless entry systems and smart anti-theft systems that are designed to foil thieves, but can cause starting problems and can be very difficult and expensive to diagnose and repair.

 The only way to prevent auto theft is to drive a car nobody wants to steal.
 Maybe that's why I have never had a car stolen.
 No expensive luxury cars or SUVs.
 No expensive sports cars, performance cars or classic muscle cars.
 No cars with hard-to-find or expensive parts that make them valuable to car thieves.
 No vehicles that corrupt officials in Eastern European, Asian or South American countries would covet or want to drive as a status symbol.
 That doesn't leave many choices.
 I think maybe a 10-year-old used Kia with some body damage might be theft-proof.